-One semester of Personal Finance is required for graduation Fee: none PREREQUISITE: None
+One semester of Personal Finance is required for graduation

 Personal Finance will provide you with an awareness of personal financial issues. areas of discussion include banking services, credit risk, money management, financial investments, wages, taxes, and risk management.

 INDUSTRIAL ARTS